BG3-Community-Library-Team/bg3-community/Tutorials/General/Shipping-Items-to-Users.md

 > **Why you should use the Tutorial Chest:**
 >
-> The Tutorial Chest offers a quick and easy way to ship items to your users, is a method that only takes a few minutes to set up, and is widely recognized as the standard way to ship items to users.
+> The Tutorial Chest offers a quick and easy way to ship items to your users.
+It is a method that only takes a few minutes to set up, and is widely recognized as the standard way to ship items to users.
 > * Users will have almost immediate access to your items during the Tutorial.
 > * It functions for users who do not have access to the Script Extender, such as people who play on Mac.
 <!-- {blockquote:.is-success} -->

 > **Why you shouldn't use the Tutorial Chest:**
 >
 > The modding community has been placing items into this tutorial chest as a crutch to easily distribute items to users since the game was in beta, due to there not being an easier alternative to give items directly to users at the time.
-This has led many custom item mods to use the Tutorial Chest for item shipment, and has caused issues such as:
+This has led many custom item mods to use the Tutorial Chest for item shipment, which could cause issues such as:
 > * If too many mods that use the chest are installed, it will take multiple seconds to open it, and cause lag due to engine limitations.
 > * The chest is only located in the tutorial, leading to users being unable to acquire items from the chest after they've made it to Act 1.
 > * It is a requirement to use a tutorial chest summoning mod if you wish to get an item from it after the tutorial.